How To Make Slime With Only Water And Glue

 • Concentration: By reducing the amount of water, you increase the concentration of glue.
 This makes the mixture thicker and less likely to flow like a liquid.

-However, it's important to note that without a true cross-linking agent, the resulting substance may not have the same elasticity or cohesiveness as traditional slime.
+Even so, make sure to note that without a true cross-linking agent, the resulting substance may not have the same elasticity or cohesiveness as traditional slime.
 It might be more accurately described as a thick, gluey substance rather than true slime.

 Step-by-Step Guide to Making Glue and Water Slime